5/3 “Life as a Nudge: 삶으로 쓰는 편지"

 Jesus was that burning bush.

-He ate with sinners — people others wouldn't sit next to.
-He reached out to the sick first — before they could ask.
+He ate with sinners.
+He reached out to the sick first.
 He forgave from the cross — before anyone apologized.

 No press release.
 No announcement.
 He simply burned.

+That burning changed everything.
 Twelve ordinary people caught the fire.
-Not because they were brilliant.
 Not because they were eloquent.
 Because they stood near the fire.

 "Every Christian is to become a little Christ."

 This is our identity.
-Not a grand identity.
+Not a grand one.
 A small one.

 Because God dwells in me — I am a little burning bush.
 God is inside.
-I do not burn out.
+I burn but am not consumed.

 Because I give freedom through contact — I am a little touch.
-The contact that releases, not the contact that controls.
+I reach out first.

 Because I am broken and passed on — I am a little bread.
 Like this communion bread — broken, and given.